huangjin1995/daily_book_notes/Michael Collins/Chapter 1 Language Modeling-2019-01-07.md

     The only parameter is the $\gamma$.

     2. discounting methods

       It reflects the intuition that if we take counts from the training corpus, we will systematically over-estimate the probability of bigrams seen in the corpus (and under-estimate bigrams not seen in the corpus).
       For the bigrams count larger than zero part, we discount the bigrams count, and it leads to the missing probability mass.
       For the bigrams count identical to zero part, we using the missing probability mass as weight average of the probability of unigrams.
       The only parameter is the discounting value.

 > question:
-why the parameters of linear interpolation should be estimated by development data, rather than training data?
+> why the parameters of linear interpolation should be estimated by development data, rather than training data?

+#### Evaluation

 + perplexity
   under a uniform probability model, the perplexity is equal to the vocabulary size.

-+ summary

-+ assignment